 The chief objection to Sweet's view, however, is that it is unnatural to say that what does duty for two words at once.
-What is not in itself the subject of is true, for if we ask "What is true ?" the answer can never be what but only what you say, and similarly in the other sentences.
+What is not in itself the subject of is true, for if we ask "What is true?" the answer can never be what but only what you say, and similarly in the other sentences.
 What is the object of say, and nothing else, in exactly the same way as which is in the words which you say are true; but in the latter sentence also in my view the subject of are is the words which you say, and not merely the words.
 It is only in this way that grammatical analysis is made conformable to ordinary common sense.
-Onions (AS § 64) speaks of omission of the ante-cedent in Pope's "To help who want, to forward who excel," i.e. those who; he does not see that this does not help him in I heard what you said, for nothing can be inserted before what; Onions does not treat what you said, for nothing can be inserted before what; Onions does not treat what as a relative, and it would be difficult to make it fit into his system.
-Neither he nor Sweet in this connexion mentions the "indefinite relatives" whoever, what-ever, though they evidently differ from the "condensed relatives" only by the addition of ever.
-Sentences like "Whoever steals my purse steals trash" or "Whatever you say is true" or "I mean whatever I say" should be analyzed in every generatilize the corresponding contenent be analyzed in every respect like the corresponding sentences with who or what.
-When Dickens writes "Peggotty always volunteered this infor-mation to whomsoever would receive it" (DC 456), whom is wrong, for whoseever is the subject of would receive, though the whole clause is the object of to; but whomsoever would be correct if the clause had run (to) whomsoever it concerned.
+Onions (AS § 64) speaks of omission of the antecedent in Pope's "To help who want, to forward who excel," i.e. those who; he does not see that this does not help him in I heard what you said, for nothing can be inserted before what; Onions does not treat what as a relative, and it would be difficult to make it fit into his system.
+Neither he nor Sweet in this connexion mentions the "indefinite relatives" whoever, whatever, though they evidently differ from the "condensed relatives" only by the addition of ever.
+Sentences like "Whoever steals my purse steals trash" or "Whatever you say is true" or "I mean whatever I say" should be analyzed in every respect like the corresponding sentences with who or what.
+When Dickens writes "Peggotty always volunteered this information to whomsoever would receive, though the whole clause is the object of to; but whomsoever would be correct if the clause had run (to) whomsoever it concerned.
 Cp. also "he was angry with whoever crossed his path," and Kingsley's Be good, sweet maid, and let who can be clever."
 Ruskin writes, "I had been writing of what I knew nothing about": here what is governed by the preposition about, while of governs the whole clause consisting of the words what I knew nothing about.